vegaprotocol/specs/protocol/0019-MCAL-margin_calculator.md

 - A party with a parked iceberg pegged order switches from cross margin mode to isolated margin mode, the parked iceberg pegged order is cancelled (<a name="0019-MCAL-144" href="#0019-MCAL-144">0019-MCAL-144</a>)

-- A market in auction and party with a partially filled pegged order switches from cross marging mode to isolated margin mode the unfilled portion of the pegged order is cancelled (<a name="0019-MCAL-145" href="#0019-MCAL-145">0019-MCAL-145</a>)
+- A market in auction and party with a partially filled pegged order switches from cross margin mode to isolated margin mode the unfilled portion of the pegged order is cancelled (<a name="0019-MCAL-145" href="#0019-MCAL-145">0019-MCAL-145</a>)

-- A market in an auction and party with a partially filled iceberg pegged order switches from cross marging mode to isolated margin mode the unfilled portion of the iceberg pegged order is cancelled (<a name="0019-MCAL-146" href="#0019-MCAL-146">0019-MCAL-146</a>)
+- A market in an auction and party with a partially filled iceberg pegged order switches from cross margin mode to isolated margin mode the unfilled portion of the iceberg pegged order is cancelled (<a name="0019-MCAL-146" href="#0019-MCAL-146">0019-MCAL-146</a>)

 **When a party is distressed:**